fbpx

 The parties must arrange a pre-trial date and time with the registrar within 180 days of a case being scheduled for trial, which is appropriate to all parties.
 Whether the parties can not schedule a pre-trial within 180 days of the trial schedule, a pre-trial date will be scheduled by the registrar.

 The defendant and the claimant make opening remarks.
-The witnesses of the claimant will be examined and cross-examined.
-The witnesses of the accused will be examined and cross-examined.
-Closing arguments are made by the claimant and defendant.
+The witnesses of the claimant will examine and cross-examine.
+The witnesses of the accused will examine and cross-examine.
+Closing arguments will be from the claimant and defendant.

 After both the sides have finished presenting the cases, a judge may give judgment in court.
-Though, sometimes the judge may not give the judgment immediately but will give the judgment later (this is called the judgment reserving).
+Though, sometimes the judge may not give the judgment immediately.
+However, he or she will give the judgment later (this is called the judgment reserving).

 Leave a Reply